Tomptez/bibfilter/Readme.md

     python -m venv venv
     source venv/bin/activate

+Note that python command may not run.
+If this is the case it is likely due to one or both of the following.
+(A) Windows 10 default launching location for Python (and every app) is the AppData folder.
+So it tries to launch an app.
+If you installed Python from Python.org (recommended) rather than the Microsoft Store (not recommended) then you need to change the computer's environment variables.
+This is done by clicking the 'start' button which is now the Windows icon in the lower left corner, and type "Env".
+What should pop up is "Edit the system environment variables".
+Click on this, then click "EnvironmentVariables...", then select "Path" under "User variables" in the list and click "Edit".
+Create a "New" path and put in the exact directory where Python was installed (e.g. C:\Python311). then select this and click "Move Up" until it is at the top.
+(B) You need to turn of auto app launching.
+Go to "Apps" and click "App execution aliases".
+Turn off all App Installers associated with Python (there are usually two of them).
+After doing this, restart and try again.

 You should now see (venv) in your command line.
 Now we need to make sure pip is up to date